How Reading the Rules Can Help You Win Sweepstakes

 You might know that you should read the rules before you enter sweepstakes, but do you really do it?
 When you're faced with a lot of legalese, it is natural to be tempted to skip right over it.
 But if you do, you could be costing yourself chances to win.

+Reading the rules before you enter helps you be a more successful sweeper.
+For example, reading over the rules of each giveaway before you enter prevents you from being disqualified.
 They can prevent you from wasting your time entering a giveaway that you're never going to win because you are not eligible.
 And they sometimes contain hidden ways to receive more entries and boost your odds of winning.

 To make sure you're getting the most out of the rules, ask yourself these six questions when you read through them:

 1. Who Is Allowed to Enter the Giveaway?

 Each sweepstake has restrictions about who is allowed to participate in the prize drawing.
 Restrictions can include:

 Place of Residence: Very few sweepstakes are open to everyone in the world.
 Most restrict entry based on country, state, or even specific counties or cities within a state.

 Age Range: Laws in the United States and many other countries around the world require that personal information collected from minors be handled differently than that of adults.
 For this reason, most sweepstakes restrict entry to people aged 18 or above.
 However, there are giveaways that are created specifically for children or which target age groups.

 Gender: Some sweeps are open only to the guys, or only for the gals.
 Check to make sure your gender isn’t restricted before entering.